 All requests for accommodations must be supported by recent clinical documentation from your healthcare provider.
 Individual education plans such as those developed during high school are insufficient.
 The disability services coordinator maintains a list of qualified professionals to assist with metacognitive issues and other concerns.
 If you use these services, you assume financial responsibility for them.
 Download the guidelines below for specific documentation requirements.

 The Extension School makes every effort to provide equal access to its programs and courses by providing reasonable and appropriate accommodations.
 If you disagree with the approved accommodation or you have a concern involving discrimination on the basis of a disability, promptly provide a written statement of their concern, with supporting medical documentation, to the disability services coordinator.
+All grievances must be filed within 30 days of the alleged act of discrimination.

 If the disability services coordinator cannot resolve the grievance independently and promptly, he or she will convene a committee to review the matter.
 The committee will comprise the associate registrar, the director of undergraduate degrees, the dean of students, and as a nonvoting member, the disability services coordinator.
 The committee may contact the instructor, program managers, or other appropriate personnel to discuss the requested accommodations, as needed.
 The committee may also request additional medical documentation or an independent medical evaluation on the request for accommodation.